Trinity Railway Express: Train consist

 Each train includes at least one locomotive unit and one bi-level cab car.
 Typically, one or two additional coach cars are included between the locomotive and cab car.
 Each cab car (and thus each train) has a restroom and passengers may move between cars during the trip.
 The trip from Union Station to T&P Station takes just over an hour, with scheduled trip times ranging from one hour, three minutes to one hour, eleven minutes.
 Track improvements are currently underway which should offer an improvement in travel times by double-tracking certain stations and sections of the route.
 Currently, portions of the route are single-track, requiring eastbound and westbound trains to meet only at certain points and requiring some eastbound trains to hold for 5–7 minutes to wait for a westbound train to get to the passing area.

 Stations

+Stations in the West fare zone are included in Trinity Metro local fares, while stations in the East fare zone are included in DART local fares.
+Travel from one zone to the other requires a regional fare from either agency.